camaraproject/Governance/ProjectStructureAndRoles.md

 Some sub-projects may have distinct (although sometimes overlapping) sets of contributors and maintainers, who act as the sub-project’s technical leaders, organizers and facilitators.

 Where a sub-project has a release process, access and documentation should be such that more than one person can perform a release.
-Releases should be announced on the Telco Global API Project mailing list.
-Any new sub-projects should be first proposed on Telco Global API Project mailing list following the voting procedures listed in the project charter.
+Releases should be announced on the CAMARA Project mailing list.
+Any new sub-projects should be first proposed on CAMARA Project mailing list following the voting procedures listed in the project charter.

 **Working Groups**

-Working groups are primarily used to facilitate topics of discussion that are in scope for the Telco Global API Project but that are short-lived or that span multiple sub-projects.
+Working groups are primarily used to facilitate topics of discussion that are in scope for the CAMARA Project but that are short-lived or that span multiple sub-projects.
 If a subset of community members wants to get together and discuss a topic, they can do so with forming a Working Group.
 The steering committee decides upon implementing or removing working groups.

-Working groups are documented in sub directories of the WG folder.
+Working groups are documented in sub directories of the WorkingGroups folder.
 Each working group must have a README.md file (with a description of the working group).

 ## Roles, Responsibilities and Requirements

 **Participants**

-Participant (= contributor) status may be given to those who intend to make ongoing contributions to the Telco Global API Project.
+Participant (= contributor) status may be given to those who intend to make ongoing contributions to the CAMARA Project.
 This is usually in the form of code submissions and improvements and/or notable work on documentation but may also include other contributions such as organizing events or user support.

 The current participants are listed in [PARTICIPANTS](./PARTICIPANTS.MD).

-Please note that the Telco Global API Project had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership was created.
+Please note that the CAMARA Project had received significant contributions from a number of unlisted individuals before this governance document was written, and thus formal team membership was created.

 **Changes in Participantship**

-Changes in participantship have to be announced on the Telco Global API Project mailing list.
+Changes in participantship have to be announced on the CAMARA Project mailing list.
 They are decided by [lazy consensus ](https://couchdb.apache.org/bylaws.html#lazy) and formalized by changing the [PARTICIPANTS](./PARTICIPANTS.MD) file.

 A participant may resign by notifying the team mailing list.
 A participant with no project activity for a year is considered to have resigned.
 Participants that wish to resign are encouraged to propose another participant to take over their project work.